mdadnanengg/Django/README.md

 1. Django is Free and open-source framework for building web apps with python.
 2. we have simillir frameworks (Flask, Tornado)
 3. Companies using (YouTube, Instagram, Spotify, Dropbox)
 4. Django is batteries included framework it comes with lots of feature out of box so we dont have make it from strach.
- -The admin side interface
+ - The admin side interface
  - Object-relational mappper (ORM)
  - Authentication
  - Caching